vjdev1212/embedin-public/README.md

-# Embedin
+# EmbedIn
 EmbedIn is your ultimate streaming companion, offering a simple and elegant way to explore and watch movies and TV shows from VidSrc and similar services.
-With a sleek interface and intuitive navigation, you can easily search for your favorite content, browse trending titles, and enjoy seamless playback—all in one place.
+With a sleek interface and intuitive navigation, you can easily search for your favourite content, browse trending titles, and enjoy seamless playback—all in one place.

 ## NOTE
 1. This repository is created solely for tracking issues and hosting releases.